roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

+===

- ****** It Was Only a Blowjob Ch.
-05 ****** byTx_Tall_Tales© I was happy to let her do her thing, utterly relaxed, except for those few inches the teen was caressing.
+I was happy to let her do her thing, utterly relaxed, except for those few inches the teen was caressing.
 Wendy shifted, lifting her body a bit, before turning her face toward me.
 I opened my eyes to see her gazing at me, a small smile turning up the corner of her lips.
 "Morning," she whispered softly.

  I returned her smile.
 "Love you, baby."